 I don't knock canned beans.
 They are relatively cheap, easy to work with, and can help get a fast, nice meal to the table.
 I usually keep a can or two on hand for quick meals as I need them.
 However, cooking dried beans does have benefits.

 For starters, let's think about beans for what they are: seeds.
 Theoretically, if you planted a bean in the ground, you'd have a bean plant (I say theoretically because store beans are often too old and/or irradiated).
 At any rate, a bean is not just a bean.
 It’s a plant and each bean variety is unique, like every other kind of plant.

-There are hundreds of varieties of beans, each with a distinctive texture, flavor, and cooking profile.
+There are many varieties of beans, each with a distinctive texture, flavor, and cooking profile.
 Some beans hold their shape and have a noticeable texture after cooking.
 Other beans fade away and become secondary.
-Using dried beans allows you to experiment with this all in ways canned beans just can’t.
+Using dried beans allows you to experiment with this all in ways canned beans just can't.

 Also, dried beans are usually a bit cheaper and low-to-zero waste if you can buy them from a bulk bin.
 Many local farmers also grow beans, which means you can source fresh, locally grown dried beans as well.